What is visually impaired Football?

 Where can I play visually impaired Football?

 There are blind and partially sighted clubs competing in leagues and cups throughout the country.
-The National Blind Football League (for totally or almost totally blind people) is run by the FA, while we organise the Partially Sighted Football League.
-We also host an annual junior 5-a-side tournament which is open to all players under the age of 18.
+The National Blind Football League (for totally or almost totally blind people) is run by the FA, while the Partially Sighted Football League, which now operates independently from British Blind Sport, also host an annual junior 5-a-side tournament which is open to all players under the age of 18.

 To find your nearest club or if you want more information about blind or partially sighted football, email firstname.lastname@example.org